The Silent Goodbye

 The Silent Goodbye: Grieving the Loss of Who You Were in Menopause

-The Many Faces of Grief in Menopause
+The Many Layers of Grief in Menopause

 Grief in menopause is multifaceted.
 It is not simply mourning the end of the reproductive years, but also an encounter with deeper layers of personal and collective loss.